List of heads of state of Brazil: Kingdom of Brazil (1815–1822)

-The house of Braganza continued to rule over Brazil, and on 16 December 1815, the Prince Regent John, the future king John VI raised Brazil to the status of a kingdom, thus making his mother, Maria I, the reigning Queen, the first Monarch of Brazil.
-The next year, 20 March 1816, John succeeded his mother as King of the united Luso-Brazilian monarchy.
+The House of Braganza continued to rule over Brazil, and on 16 December 1815, the Prince Regent John, the future King John VI raised Brazil to the status of a kingdom, thus making his mother, Maria I, the reigning queen, the first monarch of Brazil.
+The next year, on 20 March 1816, John VI succeeded his mother as king of the united Luso-Brazilian monarchy.